magpie-printer/magpie/Mods/MODS_README.md

     * A list of any additional hardware required (screws, nuts, wires, etc.).
     * Simple assembly instructions.
     * Any known issues or special considerations.
+	* The name of the submitting author.
+People get credit for what they do around here.

 ### 3. **Include `.step` Files Only**
 **We require all part files to be submitted in the `.step` format.**